Submit a SURF Proposal

 Proposal Components

 A proposal layout is provided for SURF proposal submission.
+Only proposals following this layout will go under review.
 For consideration of funding, the proposal must be submitted electronically in one PDF file with the content listed in the instructions below.

 Proposal Coversheet: The information on the coversheet will be utilized for determining the eligibility requirements.